fl0v/retracker/docs/QUEUE_LOGIC.md

 - Forwarder suspension duration (overload/429): `--forwarder-suspend` / `FORWARDER_SUSPEND_SECONDS` (default: 300s)

 ## Queue Flow
-- Incoming first announce enqueues one job per forwarder (unless throttled or suspended).
+- Incoming announces enqueue jobs to eligible forwarders (up to `max_forwarders_per_announce`, default 100).
+- Forwarders are shuffled randomly before selection to distribute load evenly.
-- When queue fill exceeds the throttling threshold, only the fastest forwarders (top-N by recent avg response time) are selected; slower ones are skipped until pressure drops.
+- When queue fill exceeds the throttling threshold, forwarder count is limited to `queue_throttle_top_n` (default 20).
 - When queue fill exceeds the rate-limit threshold, initial announces are rate limited by a token bucket; limited requests receive a tracker failure with a short retry hint.
 If the threshold is 0, rate limiting is disabled and no client-facing retry hint is sent.
 - If the queue is full, jobs are dropped and logged; counters increment (`dropped_full`).
 Clients are not explicitly informed of queue-full drops.